Disaster on the Coastliner: Production

 The film was shot on a railway line in Connecticut.
 At his own suggestion William Shatner did his own stunts, including standing on top of a moving F40PH.
 Years later Shatner called the stunt "the most truly dangerous stunt I ever did" and couldn't imagine "what [he] was thinking" in suggesting it.
 Shatner compared it to the work he'd done in Kingdom of the Spiders, and wondered which was worse: "standing on top of a speeding locomotive without any kind of safety cable or gluing tarantulas to your face?"
 Jack Sessums worked on the miniature effects and had his work profiled in TV Guide.

 Release

 Disaster on the Coastliner premiered on The ABC Sunday Night Movie on October 28, 1979.
 Although no DVD or VHS has been released in America, the movie's current owner, Metro-Goldwyn-Mayer, has made the movie available for streaming on Amazon Prime Video and Paramount plus in the United States.
+The movie aired on July 27, 2025 on FETV's Sunday Movie Matinee.